 Remember, a good speaker will always meet basic criteria derived from deep industry knowledge and refined public speaking skills.

-By utilizing the steps above, you’ll nail your webinar topic and provide your attendees with highly valuable knowledge sessions that will grab and keep people’s attention.
+By utilizing the steps above, you’ll nail your webinar topic and provide attendees with highly valuable knowledge sessions.

 Reason 3.
 It Lacked Participation and Interaction

 What’s the difference between watching a YouTube video and attending a webinar?
-The latter should provide two-way communication so attendees can participate and interact.
+The latter is more than just live streaming and should provide two-way communication so attendees can participate and interact.
 Otherwise, you run the risk of losing people’s interest.
 Nobody wants to listen to a 40-minute keynote speech passively.
 (We have YouTube for this type of experience.)
-Webinars should instead focus on creating an engaging environment that encourages audience participation.
+Webinars should focus on creating an engaging environment that encourages audience participation.

-Audience participation refers to incorporating opportunities for your attendees to interact and make their voices heard throughout the event.
-By designing moments for audience participation, you’ll help your attendees to:
+Audience participation means incorporating opportunities for attendees to interact and make their voices heard throughout the event.
+Intentional moments built for audience participation helps attendees to:

 - Have a gratifying learning experience